yaqwsx/KiKit/doc/panelizeCli.md

 in this mode the cuts do not faithfully copy the PCB outline and, instead, they cut the bounding box of the PCB.
 There are no other options.

+- `cutout`: When your design features open pockets on the side, this parameter specifies extra cutout depth in order to ensure that a sharp corner of the pocket can be milled.
+The default is 1 mm.

 #### Corner

 Create tabs in the corners of the PCB.